thesandybridge/pg/README.md

 # Percentage of Growth Calculator

-Calculate the percentage of growth between to values.
+Calculate the percentage of growth between two values.

 # Installation